Sierra Leone, officially the Republic of Sierra Leone, informally Salone.

 Other languages used in the country include Mende, Temne, and Limba.
 The second widely used language in the country after Krio is the Mende language.

 Sierra Leone is officially a secular state, although Islam and Christianity are the two main religions in the country.
 Islam is the religion of the majority in Sierra Leone.
 About 78% of the country’s population are Muslims.

 Muslims in Sierra Leone are primarily Sunnis of the Maliki school.
 Only a small percentage of Muslims, adhere to the Ahmadiyya sect, while a smaller percentage belongs to the Shia community.

 The second most popular religion is Christianity and followers of this religion account for 20.9% of the total population.

-Most of them are Protestants large populations of Evangelical Protestants and Methodists, and a small number of people adheres to Roman Catholics.
+Most of them are Protestants with large populations of Evangelical Protestants and Methodists, and a small number of people adhere to Roman Catholics.

 Other Christian denominations like Anglicans, Jehovah’s Witnesses, and others constitute only a small percentage of the Christian population of the country.

 Other beliefs including traditional African religions have a small percentage of followers in the country.

 In Sierra Leone, the climate is tropical, hot all year round, with a dry season in winter and a rainy season due to the African monsoon, which runs from May to November in the north and from April to November in the south.
 Winter in Sierra Leone is hot and sunny: night-time temperatures are around 22/24 °C along the coast and 18/20 °C in the interior, while daytime temperatures are around 30 °C on the coast and 32/34 °C in the interior.